Book of Deuteronomy: Summary

 The final verses, Deuteronomy 34:10–12, "never again did there arise in Israel a prophet like Moses," make a claim for the authoritative Deuteronomistic view of theology and its insistence that the worship of Yahweh as the sole deity of Israel was the only permissible religion, having been sealed by the greatest of prophets.

-Deuteronomic code
+Deuteronomic Code

 Deuteronomy 12–26, the Deuteronomic Code, is the oldest part of the book and the core around which the rest developed.
 It is a series of mitzvot (commands) to the Israelites regarding how they should conduct themselves in the Promised Land.
-The following list organizes most of the laws into thematic groups:

-Laws of religious observance

-All sacrifices are to be brought and vows are to be made at a central sanctuary.

-The worship of Canaanite gods is forbidden.
-The order is given to destroy their places of worship and to commit genocide against Canaanites and others with "detestable" religious beliefs.

-Native mourning practices such as deliberate disfigurement are forbidden.

-The procedure for tithing produce or donating its equivalent is given.

-A catalog of which animals are permitted and which are forbidden for consumption is given.

-The consumption of animals that are found dead and have not been slaughtered is prohibited.

-Sacrificed animals must be without blemish.